prajjwald/jekyll-now/_posts/testpost.md

+---
+layout: post
-# Test Post Number 1
+title: Test Post Number 1
+---

 This is a test post, hi!